 The spring attracts plenty of travelers to both Jacksonville and Durham.

 Jacksonville is a little warmer than Durham in the spring.
-The temperature in Jacksonville is usually 68°F (20°C) in April, and Durham stays around 60°F (16°C).
+The daily temperature in Jacksonville averages around 68°F (20°C) in April, and Durham fluctuates around 60°F (16°C).

 People are often attracted to the plentiful sunshine in Durham this time of the year.
 In Jacksonville, it's very sunny this time of the year.
 Jacksonville usually receives more sunshine than Durham during spring.
 Jacksonville gets 285 hours of sunny skies, while Durham receives 251 hours of full sun in the spring.